Jaakk0S/IceCreamParlor/README.md

 Jaakko Saaristo 2025

 Ice-cream Parlor is a demo business application and a microservice technology showcase.
-The application is composed of a frontend and an event-based backend of several _scalable_ microservices that are all built with different technologies.
+The application is composed of a frontend and an event-based backend of containerized scalable microservices.
+The microservices are each built with different technologies.

+## Overview

+Ice-cream Parlor provides a backend and a simple UI to buy, process and deliver ice-cream.

+You use the UI to create ice-cream orders.
+You can add existing "classic" ice-cream products to your order, or you can create custom orders where you select the ice-cream composition.
+This data is served by the Menu service.

+Once you have created your order, click "Place Order".
+The order will be placed in the queue for placed orders.
+It will then be picked up by a preparation agent and then placed in the queue for prepared orders.
+It will then be picked up by a delivery agent and delivered.
+At each processing step, the order status is updated using the order status queue.
+These status updates are listened to by the Order service, which will update the order status in its internal database, and push the status updates to the UI.
+The UI will display the progress of each order to the user.

+The Menu service is serving built-in menu items from its database.
+The API also provides administration functions to add and delete menu items.
+There is no UI functionality to support these features.

 ## Technical Aspects